Leave a Message

 4. Add Extra Pillows to the Bed

-Stack 2–3 euro pillows against the headboard, layer a duvet with a folded throw at the foot, and add 2 accent pillows at the front.
-This "hotel bed" look photographs exceptionally well and takes under 15 minutes.
+Stack 2 to 3 euro pillows against the headboard, layer a duvet with a folded throw at the foot, and add 2 accent pillows at the front.
+This hotel-bed look photographs exceptionally well and takes under 15 minutes.
 The bed should be the focal point that impresses everyone who walks in.

 5. Consider Fresh Linens

 Replace old linens with crisp, new sets in white or neutral tones.
 Hotel-grade percale cotton is the standard.
-Linens are one of the few staging investments buyers can literally feel during a showing — quality materials signal a quality home, whether you're listing among homes for sale in Hinsdale or elsewhere.
+Linens are one of the few staging investments buyers can literally feel during a showing, quality materials signal a quality home, whether you are listing among homes for sale in Hinsdale or elsewhere.

 6. Roll Out an Area Rug